A binary operation on irreducible components of Lusztig's nilpotent varieties {I}: definition and properties: Quivers, preprojective algebras and nilpotent varieties

-Up to isomorphism, the preprojective algebra, and hence its nilpotent varieties, depend only on $\overline{Q}$ (i.e., the underlying graph of $Q$, without orientation).
-These isomorphisms depend on a certain choice of square-roots, but the induced bijection on the set of irreducible components does not depend on this choice.
+Up to isomorphism, the preprojective algebra, and hence its nilpotent varieties, depend only on $\overline{Q}$ (or in other words, on the underlying graph of $Q$, without orientation) \cite[\S12.15]{MR1088333}.
+These isomorphisms depend on certain choices of signs and square-roots of $-1$, but the induced bijection on the set of irreducible components does not depend on this choice.